kia-nooshi/WheelWise_CRM/README.md

 -  ESLint Configuration for Next.js: 14.1.0

 We are committed to continuous improvement and eagerly anticipate your feedback on WheelWise CRM 2.0.0.

+# Test Plan for WheelWise CRM 2.0.0

+## Overview

+This test plan outlines the testing procedures for verifying the functionality and performance of WheelWise CRM 2.0.0.
+The testing focuses on three main functionalities: Clerk, Organ, and Lead, as outlined in the provided test files.

+## Test Cases

+### Test #1 - Clerk Functionality

+-  **Objective:** Verify the functionality of the Clerk module in retrieving Clerk ID.
+-  **Steps:**
+   1. Call the `getClerkId` function.
+   2. Verify if the Clerk ID is retrieved successfully.
+-  **Expected Result:** The Clerk ID should be successfully retrieved.

+### Test #2 - Organ Functionality

+-  **Objective:** Verify the functionality of the Organ module in pushing and popping organs.
+-  **Steps:**
+   1. Push three organs.
+   2. Verify if organs are pushed successfully.
+   3. Pop one organ.
+   4. Verify if the organ is popped successfully.
+-  **Expected Result:** Organs should be pushed and popped successfully without any errors.

+### Test #3 - Lead Functionality

+-  **Objective:** Verify the functionality of the Lead module in pushing, getting, and popping leads.
+-  **Steps:**
+   1. Push four leads with unique information.
+   2. Verify if leads are pushed successfully.
+   3. Attempt to push a duplicate lead (should fail).
+   4. Get a specific lead.
+   5. Verify if the lead is retrieved successfully.
+   6. Get all leads.
+   7. Verify if all leads are retrieved successfully.
+   8. Pop one lead.
+   9. Verify if the lead is popped successfully.
+   10. Get the lead again (should fail as it's popped).
+   11. Get all leads after popping one lead.
+   12. Verify if all leads are retrieved successfully after popping.
+   13. Pop all leads.
+   14. Verify if all leads are popped successfully.
+   15. Get all leads again after popping all leads.
+   16. Verify if no leads are retrieved after popping all.
+-  **Expected Result:** Leads should be pushed, retrieved, and popped successfully without any errors.

+## Test Execution

+-  Run each test case individually.
+-  Record the results including any failures or errors encountered during execution.
+-  Verify that each test case produces the expected outcome.
+-  Ensure that all tests are conducted in the specified order to maintain the integrity of the test plan.

+## Performance Evaluation

+-  Evaluate the performance of each functionality based on response times and resource utilization.
+-  Measure the time taken for each API call and compare it against defined performance thresholds.
+-  Monitor system resource consumption during test execution to identify any potential bottlenecks or performance issues.

+## Conclusion

+Upon successful completion of all test cases and performance evaluation, it can be concluded whether WheelWise CRM 2.0.0 meets the specified requirements and performance criteria.
+Any deviations from expected behavior or performance issues should be documented for further investigation and resolution.